davin12345678910/CSE403_RCRSPTeam/README.md

       Note: for each of these Webpages you want to have a css file where you will have all of the code for the formatting and the style of the webpage.
 And we will have a javascript file where we will have all of the functionality as well as the code that will build up the html of the webpage

+### reports
+- in the reports directory we have stauts_report documentation that contains the overall tasks that team members have done, the overall tasks that we have or will complete, agenda meetings, and status reports

+### Server directory: server portion of the code
+-  `src` this is the directory that contains the main server, testing code and database
+      - `app.js`
+      -

 ## How to install the software
 For this project, you will need to download node, so if you want to use this software make sure to download the latest version of node: